open-dollar/od-contracts/README.md

 The input for the proposal is a json file in the "gov-inputs/[network]" folder.
 You can find basic templates in these folders.

-The input Json must have a correct "network" and "chainid" for the network you would like to make the proposal on.
+All JSON inputs have these required fields:
+- `chainid`: the chainId of the desired network.
+- `network`: the desired network to be submitted on.
+- `proposalType`: the type of proposal.
+This must be in camel case with the first letter capitalized e.g. "AddCollateral"
+- `ODGovernor_Address`: the address of the OD_Governor.  if you don't want to enter this manually use the `--auto` flag.
+- `description`:  a description of the proposal being made.

-Contract addresses with the "_Address" suffix can be automatically added by the generation script with the `--auto` flag.  for example:
+Contract addresses with the "_Address" suffix can be automatically added by the generation script with the `--auto` flag.
+For example:
 ```
 yarn propose -g --auto /gov-input/anvil/new-AddCollateral.json
 ```
+will fill in`ProtocolToken_Address, ODGovernor_Address, SAFEEngine_Address, OracleRelayer_Address,  LiquidationEngine_Address, TaxCollector_Address, GlobalSettlement_Address` from `script/anvil/deployment/AnvilContracts.t.sol`

 The output is always a JSON file which includes at least the following `proposalParams`: